 - By adding a safety relief mechanism, you can avoid overpressure.

-- Insulation must be used to cover a particularly high-temperature surface.
+- You must use insulation to cover a surface with particularly high temperature.

 - Install an alarm system if possible.